Mckenna Grace: Personal life

 Grace stated in 2022 that she prefers to maintain a more private personal life to ensure she "can have a childhood and figure [herself] out as a teenager"; her mother described their home life as "extremely normal".
-Grace said she separates herself from her characters by spending time with her family and dog.
+Grace said she separates herself from her characters by spending time with her family and dog and that she recovers from the tiring parts of her career by "gaslight[ing] [her]self into being happy or energetic".
 She is active on the social networking services Instagram, Twitter, and TikTok.
 As of 2021, Grace's mother managed accounts on the former two and approved Grace's posts on TikTok.
-According to Variety, Grace's carefully monitored social media had an additional layer of self-protection since it lacked the "everyday, confessional transparency" that was the standard for her generation.
-Grace has stated that, as a young female in the film industry, there will inevitably be "very disturbing and gross" remarks directed towards her.
-She is a vegetarian.
+In 2025, when describing her approach to social media, Grace said she aims to show her personality.
+She has stated that, as a young female in the film industry, there will inevitably be "very disturbing and gross" remarks directed towards her and that it is impossible to control media perception of her.
+She was a vegetarian.

-Grace was diagnosed with scoliosis at age 12.
-While filming Ghostbusters: Afterlife, she wore a back brace to correct her spine, but found it uncomfortable and "ended up not wearing it as much as [she] should have" due to her shooting schedule, she was only able to wear it for the night instead of the intended 22 hours a day.
+In 2018, aged 12, Grace was diagnosed with scoliosis.
+While filming Ghostbusters: Afterlife, she wore a back brace to correct her spine, but found it uncomfortable and "ended up not wearing it as much as [she] should have."
+Due to her shooting schedule, she was only able to wear it for the night instead of the intended 22 hours a day.
 After her spinal curvature surpassed 45 degrees, she was required to have surgery to prevent it from impacting her lungs.
 In October 2022, she underwent spinal surgery, which reduced the curvature to six degrees.

-Credits
+As of February 2026, Grace is in a relationship with Mason Thames, her Nimrods and Regretting You co-star.
+Grace and Thames attended the 98th Academy Awards together.

+Filmography

-According to the review aggregator site Rotten Tomatoes, Grace's most critically acclaimed films include Frankenstein (2015), Gifted (2017), I, Tonya (2017), Captain Marvel (2019), Troop Zero (2019), Annabelle Comes Home (2019), Crater (2023), Paw Patrol: The Mighty Movie (2023), What We Hide (2025), and Slanted (2025).
+According to the review aggregator site Rotten Tomatoes, Grace's most critically acclaimed films include Frankenstein (2015), Gifted (2017), I, Tonya (2017), Captain Marvel (2019), Troop Zero (2019), Paw Patrol: The Mighty Movie (2023), What We Hide (2025), Slanted (2025), Nimrods (2025), and Paw Patrol: The Dino Movie (2026).